-Also, many people are not aware that Medicare will not cover long-term care.
-Long-term care is non-medical care related to the six activities of daily living.
+Many people are not aware that Medicare will not cover long-term care.
+Also known as "custodial care," long-term care is non-medical care related to the six activities of daily living.
 For example, many people need help later in life with activities like bathing, dressing, preparing meals, and using the restroom.
 This type of care is not covered under Medicare.

-Medicare Part A does cover a portion of costs for skilled nursing home care, but only after a 3-day minimum inpatient hospital stay.
-Many people need skilled nursing home care due to a disability or disease but don’t meet the minimum hospital stay requirement.
-This means you cannot count on Medicare Part A or Part B to cover nursing home or long-term care expenses.
+Medicare Part A does cover a portion of costs for skilled nursing home care, but only as an inpatient.
+Many people need skilled nursing home care due to a disability or disease, but they don’t meet the minimum hospital stay requirement.
+If that describes your situation, it means you cannot count on Medicare Part A or Part B to cover nursing home or long-term care expenses.